vlladin/cohort-six/program-guide/program-details.md

 The *Ethereum Protocol Fellowship (formerly Core Developer Apprentice Program)* is a program designed to onboard developers to the process through which protocol development happens.
 It is an opportunity to dive deep into the protocol while working closely with others on the same learning trajectory as well as the core development community.

-*This program will not teach or focus in any way on smart contract development or creating blockchain applications.*
+> [!NOTE] *This program will not teach or focus in any way on smart contract development or creating blockchain applications.*

 Over the course of the 5 month program, EPF participants will receive project support and mentorship as well as a monthly stipend while working on a project of their choosing.
 Participants can expect
 - a weekly call with participants